Recovering Damages for victims

 - That the substance or condition existed for such a short period of time that the store could not reasonably have discovered it and either warned customers or cleaned it up.

 Another important thing of which you should be aware is that the time limit to file a lawsuit in these cases if one (1) year from the fall.
 However, many retail stores will destroy videotape promptly, especially any videotape that may benefit the injured person.
-It is important that you contact an attorney immediately if you believe you have a valid slip and fall claim.
+It is important that you contact a slip and fall attorney immediately if you believe you have a valid slip and fall claim.